 Bake for 30-40 minutes in upper third of oven until top is nicely browned.

-Enjoy. ~ Krayl
+~ Krayl

 These #SundaySupper Contributors, were provided with a beautiful Easy As Pie Dish by Chantal Cookware.
 They will be sharing their recipes with you this Sunday and also their thoughts on this Beautiful Pie Dish.
 Many are giving away their dish along with their pie to brighten someone’s day.